 Smaller cinewhoops are more compact, lighter, less intimidating, and easier to carry around, allowing them to navigate through tighter spaces.
 Larger cinewhoops, on the other hand, are more powerful, handle strong winds better, provide greater outdoor stability, and can carry heavier payloads such as a full-sized GoPro.

-If your goal is to stay under the 250g limit, a 2-inch cinewhoop (size 20) is ideal.
+If your goal is to stay under the 250g limit, a 1.6-inch or 2-inch cinewhoop would be ideal.
 With a battery and a naked GoPro, you can typically remain under 250 grams.
 A full size GoPro would be too heavy for them to handle.
 If you opt for a model with a DJI O3 Air Unit, you can eliminate the need for an additional action camera, resulting in a more compact setup that still can capture high-quality video.

-To carry a full-sized GoPro, like the GoPro Hero 11 Black, a 3.5-inch (size 35) cinewhoop is the best choice.
+To fly outdoor and carry a full-sized GoPro, such as the GoPro Hero 11 Black, a 3.5-inch cinewhoop would be the best choice.

 For beginners learning to fly, all cinewhoop sizes will do the job.
-If you plan to use a GoPro later, sizes 30 or 35 offer greater versatility.
-If you want a small drone for casual park flying without a strong focus on video quality, sizes 20 or 25 are best.
+If you plan to use a GoPro later, 3-inch and 3.5-inch cinewhoops offer greater versatility.
+If you want a small drone for casual park flying without a strong focus on video quality, 2-inch and 2.5-inch are the best.
 Keep in mind that larger cinewhoops handle wind better, so consider local weather conditions when choosing your drone.

 Though the onboard FPV camera isn’t as good as a GoPro, adding an action camera to your cinewhoop is recommended for the best possible footage.
 See my action camera recommendations: https://oscarliang.com/action-camera/